Contemporary Ukrainian literature: Features

 Many works of contemporary poets and writers concentrate on the darker sides of human life, such as violence and crisis.
 This is a reaction to decades of false but compulsory optimism in Soviet literature.

 There are numerous literary festivals in Ukraine, most important are the Lviv international literary festival, Meridian Czernowitz and Kyivski lavry.

-For comic effect, some post-independence Ukrainian authors choose to write in a pidgin language composed of mixed Russian and Ukrainian called surzhyk (Bohdan Zholdak, Les Podervianskyi, Volodymyr Dibrova, Myhaylo Brynyh), as surzhyk is increasingly the language of the marginalized.
+For comic effect, some post-independence Ukrainian authors choose to write in a pidgin language composed of mixed Russian and Ukrainian called surzhyk (Bohdan Zholdak, Les Podervianskyi, Volodymyr Dibrova, Mykhaylo Brynykh), as surzhyk is increasingly the language of the marginalized.

 A number of writers in Ukraine continue to write in Russian.
 Andriy Kurkov is the best known of them.
 Also a great number of contemporary Russian language science fiction writers are originally from Ukraine or still live there (H. L. Oldie, Alexander Zorich, Yuri Nikitin, Andrey Valentinov, Marina and Sergey Dyachenko and Vladimir Arenev).